apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/0-introduction.md

 When designing MXNet, developers considered whether it was possible to harness the benefits of both imperative and symbolic programming.
 The developers believed that users should be able to develop and debug using pure imperative programming, while having the ability to convert most programs into symbolic programming to be run when product-level computing performance and deployment are required.

-In hybrid programming, you can build models using either the [HybridBlock](https://mxnet.apache.org/versions/1.7/api/python/docs/api/gluon/hybrid_block.html) or the [HybridSequential](https://mxnet.apache.org/versions/1.6/api/python/docs/api/gluon/nn/index.html#mxnet.gluon.nn.HybridSequential) and [HybridConcurrent](https://mxnet.incubator.apache.org/versions/1.7/api/python/docs/api/gluon/contrib/index.html#mxnet.gluon.contrib.nn.HybridConcurrent) classes.
-By default, they are executed in the same way Block or Sequential  and Concurrent  classes are executed in imperative programming.
+In hybrid programming, you can build models using either the [HybridBlock](../../../api/gluon/hybrid_block.rst#mxnet.gluon.HybridBlock) or the [HybridSequential](../../../api/gluon/nn/index.rst#mxnet.gluon.nn.HybridSequential) and [HybridConcatenate](../../../api/gluon/nn/index.rst#mxnet.gluon.nn.HybridConcatenate) classes.
+By default, they are executed in the same way [Block](../../../api/gluon/block.rst#mxnet.gluon.Block) or [Sequential](../../../api/gluon/nn/index.rst#mxnet.gluon.nn.Sequential) and [Concurrent](../../../api/gluon/nn/index.rst#mxnet.gluon.nn.Concatenate) classes are executed in imperative programming.
 When the  `hybridize`  function is called, Gluon will convert the program’s execution into the style used in symbolic programming.
 This allows one to optimize the compute-intensive components without sacrifices in the way a model is implemented.
 In fact, most models can make use of hybrid programming’s execution style.

 You will learn more about hybrid blocks and use them in the upcoming sections of the course.